openharmony/docs/en/application-dev/quick-start/arkts-new-param.md

   }
   ```

-- \@Param decorated variables cannot be changed in the child component.
+- The \@Param decorated variables cannot be changed in the child component.
 However, when the decorated variable is of object type, changing the object properties in the child component is allowed.

   ```ts
   @ObservedV2